SMTG-Bham/galore/README.md

 Galore uses Numpy to apply convolution operations.
 Matplotlib is required for plotting.

+Galore uses Pip and setuptools for installation.
+You *probably* already have this; if not, your GNU/Linux package manager will be able to oblige with a package named something like `python-setuptools`.
+On Max OSX, the Python distributed with [Homebrew](http://brew.sh) includes setuptools and Pip.

+## Installation

+At this stage, the recommended installation procedure is, from the directory containing this README:

+    pip install --user -e galore

+which installs an *editable* (`-e`) version of galore in your userspace.
+The executable program `galore` goes to a directory like `~/.local/bin` and the galore library should be available on your Pythonpath.
+These are links to this project folder, which you can continue to edit and update using Git.

 ## Development

 This code is developed by the Scanlon Materials Theory Group based at